Close

 What to do in the Canary Islands

-1. Tenerife: The Island of 1000 Experiences
+1. Tenerife: The island of 1000 experiences

-With a wide variety of landscapes and activities, Tenerife is the island of possibility.
-Home to Spain’s highest mountain, but also the world’s third tallest volcano – Mount Teide.
 The island is the perfect place for all those who love hiking and breathtaking views.
 With stunning natural parks and long golden sand beaches such as La Tejita, nature lovers will have a blast!
 Take a boat along the south side to admire dolphins, orcas and even blue whales.
-On the north, explore the busy towns of La Laguna and Santa Cruz de Tenerife.
-Finally, don’t leave the island without tasting Malvasia white wine – Tenerife’s signature nectar of the gods – paired with some small shrimp or an octopus salad.

 View this post on Instagram